-These arguments and adjustments aside, the ceremonial inclusion of such absences on the Product Backlog make visible that care for the personal well-being of team members (through vacation, medical care, etc.) is indeed part of the corporate value proposition.
+These arguments and adjustments aside, the ceremonial inclusion of such absences on the Product Backlog makes visible that care for the personal well-being of team members (through vacation, medical care, etc.) is indeed part of the corporate value proposition.
 It shows that management cares.
-Management sympathy or empathy has empirically increases productivity while disdain for such personal concerns can demotivate the team or build resentment.
-This is all within the Scrum spirit of extending the notion of value beyond the product, into concern for the team and its people, as exemplified in the mission statement of Toyota’s Nummi plant: (, p.
+Management sympathy or empathy has empirically increased productivity while disdain for such personal concerns can demotivate the team or build resentment.
+This is all within the Scrum spirit of extending the notion of value beyond the product, into concern for the team and its people, as exemplified in the mission statement of Toyota’s NUMMI plant: (, p.
 80)

 Regarding transparency, the Product Backlog is an established information radiator and organ of transparency in the Scrum culture.
 Making extraordinary absences into PBIs takes away their extraordinariness; all necessary information is transparent.
 Any local adaptation of a Sprint velocity complicates the bookkeeping of velocity because it means keeping a history (“undo stack”) of such adjustments that someone must process when the absence is over.